Consolidate or refinance federal student loan debt.

 Answers to big questions about student loans.

-DISCLAIMER: Debt.com does not provide direct debt adjustment services, but upon request, acts as a locator service for BBB registered companies.
-All federal student borrowers are able to and encouraged to learn about, and apply for, any federal re-payment and forgiveness programs through the US Department of Education and other sources for free without paying fees to any person, company, or counselor.
+DISCLAIMER: Debt.com does not provide direct debt adjustment services, but, upon request, acts as a locator service for BBB registered companies.
+It is ultimately up to you to determine whether the companies that we may introduce you to are appropriate for your situation.
+All federal student borrowers are able to--and encouraged to--learn about, and apply for, any federal re-payment and forgiveness programs through the US Department of Education and other sources for free without paying fees to any person, company, or counselor.
 Nothing on this site constitutes ANY official qualification or ANY guarantee of result.
-All telephone numbers listed may connect to private companies offering fee based services to assist with application preparation for federal and other loan programs.
+All telephone numbers listed may connect to private companies offering fee-based services to assist with application preparation for federal and other loan programs.